WebDevAbdou/flight-ticket-booking/README.md

 # Flight Ticket Booking System

-A comprehensive flight booking web application built with JavaScript (Node.js/Express) and MySQL for a Database Course Final Year Project.
+A comprehensive flight booking web application built with JavaScript (Node.js/Express) and MySQL for a Database Project.

 ## 🎯 Project Overview